Applications are invited for a full PhD scholarship in the School of Engineering, Liverpool John Moores University (LJMU).

 • any other relevant research or knowledge exchange experience or activity;

 • academic referees;

 • any other personal information and achievements of relevance.

-You will need to submit all the required the documents before 16 September 2022 at the latest.
+You will need to submit all the required the documents to the supervisor before 07 July 2023 at the latest.
 More details will be available at https://www.ljmu.ac.uk/research/phd-scholarships.